 If you have any questions that are not answered on our FAQ, please contact email@example.com.

-The new and improved Virtual Laurier Experience includes:
+The new and improved Experience Laurier website includes:

-We encourage interested students to register for a live university information session, using the Virtual Laurier Experience, to learn more about our university.
+We encourage interested students to register for a live university information session to learn more about our university.
 If you have a specific way that you want Laurier to engage with your students, please contact us at firstname.lastname@example.org.